LahiruJayasinghe/machine-failure-detection/README.md

 # Dataset

-Data streams from an active industrial machine in a customer site.
+Data streams from an active two industrial machines in a customer site.
 Due to the big dataset, it has been embedded in to pickle files to increase the computational efficiency.

 ## Dataset structure